20 Potential Health Benefits Of Acacia

 It also has flavonoids and other plant compounds that are known to lower blood pressure in the body.

-4. May Aid With Oral Health
+4. Acacia Gum May Support Oral Health

 Researchers think that the tree’s gum-like sap, also called “gum arabic,” which is taken from the bark, may help keep cavities away.